The Best Ivy League Schools For Engineering

 In your first two years at Columbia Engineering, you’ll complete Columbia’s Core Curriculum, where you’ll learn the foundations of humanities, engineering, sciences, and math.
 You’ll complete technical, non-technical, elective, and some professional-level courses.

-Columbia has many research opportunities, and you’ll even be involved in projects that require collaboration and teamwork from your first day onward.
+Columbia Engineering offers many research opportunities, and you’ll be involved in projects that require collaboration and teamwork from your first day onward.
 Whether you’re interested in studying abroad or finding an internship, Columbia Engineering has something for everyone.

 University of Pennsylvania